 Seahawks mailbag: Do players like the franchise tag?
 Should Seattle pursue Landon Collins or Antonio Brown?
-And more

 And could the Seahawks consider a kicker in the 2019 NFL Draft?

-The NFL Combine is over, free agency will officially begin next week.
+The NFL combine is over, free agency will officially begin next week.
 That means there’s a lot of good questions out there about the Seahawks, so let’s get to them in our latest mailbag.

 This is a mix of some questions asked via Twitter and e-mail.
 You can ask yours via Twitter at @bcondotta or via e-mail at bcondotta@seattletimes.com.